Posted December 20, 2012 | ♥ 19 Comments

 Hello, loves!
 Happy Thursday!
-If you love mason jars – particularly as drinking glasses at your wedding reception – you won’t want to miss this post.
+If you love mason jars – particularly as mason jars with handles for drinking glasses – you won’t want to miss this post.
 As sweet as these little jars can be, there are a few mason jar mistakes you’ll want to avoid at your wedding.
 To help, we’ve compiled a list of seven mason jar mistakes to avoid as you plan your perfect day.
 Read on to find out more…

 7 Mason Jar Mistakes to Avoid

 Mistake #1: Not ordering in bulk.

 If you’re not ordering in bulk, you’re throwing money out the window!
 Mason jars are one of the easiest things to order in bulk, thanks to places that ship online straight to your door.
 My favorite place to buy ‘em is from Amazon, which offers several sizes straight to your doorstep.
 You don’t even need to leave your home.
 What could be easier?
 Oh – and, since we’re asked by brides-to-be quite often, you can find mason jars with handles here.
 They’re pretty inexpensive, too!

 Mistake #2: No decorative touch.

 A mason jar looks so much prettier with a decorative touch!
 Wrap in twine and lace or add a tag.
 You can turn a mason jar centerpiece (with flowers) into a nighttime lantern by removing the flowers and adding an LED battery.
 Or, if you want to use the jars as an escort card + drinking glass in one, just add a tag with a name and table assignment.

 Mistake #3: Ordering the wrong size jar.